holysatan84/php8-nginx-mysql-docker/src/php8_features.md

 # Learn PHP The Right Way

-This is kind of an outline of my Learn PHP The Right Way series on youtube.
+This is kind of an outline of my Learn PHP The Right Way series on YouTube.
 The series is split in three sections & all the videos are within the following [playlist](https://youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-).
 Below is list of the videos with their appropriate section & lesson number.

-The series is up to date with PHP version 8.1.
+The series is up-to-date with PHP version 8.1.
 I will try my best to keep this series up to date as the new PHP versions come out.
 Feel free to open a PR if you notice a typo or a mistake or let me know.

 # Section 1 - Basic PHP